-Of course, none of these solutions are a long-term fix if your dog has parasites, allergies, kidney failure, a cold, or any of the other primary reasons that your dog won’t eat.
+Of course, none of these solutions is a long-term fix if your dog has parasites, allergies, kidney failure, a cold, or any of the other primary reasons that your dog won’t eat.

-Once you get your dog in to the vet, your vet will need to run a variety of tests to determine why your dog won’t eat.
+Once you get your dog to the vet, your vet will need to run a variety of tests to determine why your dog won’t eat.
 Treatment may range from basic antibiotics to inducing vomiting to full-on chemotherapy treatments.

 While you’re waiting for your appointment at the vet’s, you might wonder how long your dog has.
 Luckily, your dog isn’t going to waste away if she misses a meal or two.
 Most dogs can go without food for three, four, or five days without too much long-term damage to their bodies.